AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 6. Click **Subscribe**.
 7. After the configuration completes, click **Configure account now**.
 8. Enter your email address in the Email field and click **Submit**.
-9. You receive a new email from admin@aviatrix.io with the subject line "License key for Aviatrix Metered Controller and Copilot."
+9. You receive a new email from admin@aviatrix.io with the subject line "License key for Aviatrix Metered Controller and CoPilot."
 This email contains your Controller customer ID, Copilot customer ID, and offer subscription ID.
 Save these values in a secure place to use later for onboarding.

 Note with the Aviatrix Metered License, you are billed monthly.
 No upfront cost and pay as you go.